taufik-my/taufik-my.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I'm excited to announce that I've been selected for the 2024 SDGs Youth Summer Camp, organized by UNOSD 🌏, focusing on solutions to #PlasticPollution.
+I've been selected for the 2024 SDGs Youth Summer Camp, organized by UNOSD 🌏, focusing on solutions to #PlasticPollution.